intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

-Often this will be a very limited set, such as when an application only needs to provide a signal to its peer at the other end of the connection.
-Or a host needs to contact a specific VPN gateway.
-In other cases a broader set is neeeded, such as when explicit or implicit signals from routers along the path inform the endpoints about congestion.
+Often this will be a very limited set, such as when an application only needs to provide a signal to its peer at the other end of the connection or a host needs to contact a specific VPN gateway.
+In other cases a broader set is neeeded, such as when explicit or implicit signals from a potentially unknown set of multiple routers along the path inform the endpoints about congestion.

 While it is tempting to consider removing these limitations in the context of closed, private networks, each interaction is still best